aowasiu/laravel_5dot4_crud_app_with_authentication/README.md

 * Thanks to my wife for holding the fort while i go clickety clack on the computer.
 * Hat tip to Taylor Otwell for creating Laravel, an awesome and beautiful web framework.
-* This project is inspired by Brad Traversy's YouTube video, Laravel 5.5 API From Scratch Using resources.
 * Thanks to DevMarketer for steps to cloning a Git repo. (https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/).
 * Thanks to Sublime HQ Pty Ltd for making Sublime Text Basic version free.
 * Thanks to Softaculous for providing AMPPS, a robust Apache software.